 Heads up, this post may contain affiliate links and any sales made through such links will reward me a small commission – check my Disclosure Policy to learn more.
 As an Amazon Associate I earn from qualifying purchases.

 Yeast infections are a common problem for nursing moms.
 It is one of the causes of nipple pain while breastfeeding.

 Painful breastfeeding is one of the most common reasons moms give for weaning early (Source).
 If feeding your baby is painful due to thrush, you will want to find a fast and effective treatment for thrush during breastfeeding.

-Thrush and yeast refer to the same thing, and I will be using the terms interchangeably in this article.
+Thrush and yeast both refer to an infection caused by the fungus Candida Albicans.
+I will be using these two terms interchangeably.